-A circadian rhythm is a roughly 24-hour cycle in the physiological processes of living things, including plants, animals, fungi, and cyanobacteria. (a)
+A circadian rhythm is a roughly 24-hour cycle in the physiological processes of living things, including plants, animals, fungi, and cyanobacteria.
+This cycle aids life processes. (a)

 Systems are dynamic and change in response to inputs and outflows of energy and matter.